GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 Engstrom et al. @engstrom_implementation_2020 explicitly studied the "code-level optimizations" of the #acr("TRPO") and #acr("PPO") algorithms.
 This work formalized the community's shared impression that #acr("PPO")'s promised performance was subject to subtle implementation details.
 Huang et al. have also contributed to this practical investigation by publishing _The 37 Implementation Details of Proximal Policy Optimization_ @shengyi2022the37implementation.
-We incorporate several of those optimizations in our custom #acr("PPO") implementation.
+We incorporate several of these optimizations in our custom #acr("PPO") implementation.
-Most notably, #todo

-For instance, the use of *value loss clipping* #todo Learning rate annealing, Progressively decay the learning rate during training, cosine annealing ,
+While the employed implementation details are not exhaustively listed here, the following are notable examples.
+Most notably, value loss clipping effectively helped stabilize the critic's optimization.
+The unclipped value loss function, introduced in @eq:rl:intro:ppo:value_loss is replaced by:
+$
+  L_t^"VF, clipped" (theta) := max[
+    underbrace(
+      (V_theta (s_t) - R_t)^2,
+      "unclipped loss"
+    ),
+    (V^"clipped" (s_t) - R_t)^2
+  ],
+$
+where $V^"clipped" (s_t))$ is the clipped value prediction:
+$
+  V^"clipped" (s_t) =
+    V_theta_"old" (s_t)
+    + "clip"[
+      V_theta (s_t)
+      - V_theta_"old" (s_t),
+      - #ppo-value-loss-epsilon,
+      #ppo-value-loss-epsilon
+    ].
+$
+Here, $V_theta_"old"$ is the value network from the previous iteration, and #ppo-value-loss-epsilon controls the clipping range of the value update.
+This new loss is inspired by the clipped loss #_ppo-clipped-loss used to optimize the actor network.
+It prevents large updates to the value function while still allowing it to improve when it's confident.
+Our experiments showed that using this clipped formulation of the value loss significantly helps stabilize training.
+Furthermore, the final training process also progressively decays the learning rate during training.
+This is achieved using a cosine annealing scheduler (see @sec:ssl:single_source:method:training_strategy, for example).

 *Reward.*
 The reward design was fundamental in achieving reliable training of the agent.